-Outdoor Sensor
+Outdoor Sensor -

-If an outdoor sensor is used, connect the two wires from the Outdoor Sensor 070 to the Com - and Out + terminals (1 and 4).
+Connect the two wires from the Outdoor Sensor 070 to the Com and Out terminals (1 and 4).
 The outdoor sensor is used by the control to measure the outdoor air temperature.

-Boiler Supply Sensor
+Boiler Supply Sensor -

-Connect the two wires from the Boiler Supply Sensor 071 to the Com - and Boil Sup terminals (1 and 2).
+Connect the two wires from the Boiler Supply Sensor 071 to the Com and Boil Sup terminals (1 and 2).
 The boiler supply sensor is used by the control to measure the boiler supply water temperature.

-Boiler Return Sensor
+Boiler Return Sensor -

-If a boiler return sensor is used, connect the two wires from the Boiler Return Sensor 071 to the Com - and Boil Ret terminals (1 and 3).
+Connect the two wires from the Boiler Return Sensor 071 to the Com and Boil terminals (1 and 3).
 The boiler return sensor is used by the control to measure the boiler return water temperature.